sinclairzx81/typebox/readme.md

 //--------------------------------------------------------------------------------------------
 //
-// ...then use the type both as JSON schema and as a TypeScript type.
+// ... then use the type both as JSON schema and as a TypeScript type.
 //
 //--------------------------------------------------------------------------------------------

-function receive(record: Record) { // ...as a type
+function receive(record: Record) { // ... as a type
-    if(JSON.validate(Record, {     // ...as a schema
+    if(JSON.validate(Record, {     // ... as a schema
         id: '42',
         name: 'dave',
         timestamp: Date.now()